otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseI_dataprep.md

     • To ```find``` and ```load``` our first module

-                     ```
        #in our case
        module spider fastqc

        #The command should present you with some inforation about the module that have a closely matching name.
        #You can then load your module of interest, i our case fastqc

        module load FastQC # Be careful with the case

-                     ```l
+    • Use the ```---help``` of ```fastqc``` to run it on any single fastq file of your choice..

-    • list the content of your directory, what did fastqc create?
+    • List the content of your directory, what did fastqc create?

     • Let's try to copy this file to your local computer in order to visualise it